 It simply is a fodder for their unique thought process, filling them with the joy of experiencing everything vividly inside their mind.
 Good books are more treasured by them than any meaningless human connection.

 Introverts love to keep their friends circle small and their book shelves filled.
+Gifting books is one of the best way to make an introvert happy.

 Be it bird watching, walking over grass, stargazing or romanticizing nights- nature for introverts is like a healing hub.
 Introverts get easily drained by social interactions and being in nature helps them revive the lost mental clarity.